KontioJuho/matrinetR/README.md

 **CONTINUOUS**

-Log2-transformed gene/protein expression data with n (sample size) rows and p (number of genes) columns.
+For each sample group of interest, datasets of *continuous* type are consisting of the original log2-transformed gene/protein expression data with n (sample size) rows and p (number of genes) columns.

 <details><summary>Click to see an example</summary>
 <p>